Tungsten Rhenium Thermocouple Wire

 Application Information

-Concept Alloys was formed in 2002 by technical professionals with decades of experience in specialty alloys.
-The company manufactures its’ products in their facility located in Whitmore Lake, Michigan, USA.
-It specializes in the production of tungsten-rhenium alloys for temperature measurement using proprietary manufacturing and testing/calibration methods.
+Concept Alloys was founded in 2002 by technical professionals with decades of experience in specialty alloys.
+The company manufactures its products in Whitmore Lake, Michigan, USA, and specializes in the production of tungsten-rhenium alloys and tungsten rhenium thermocouple wire used for high-temperature measurement applications.
+Using proprietary manufacturing, testing and calibration methods, Concept Alloys produces materials designed for reliable performance in demanding environments.